 Many European countries are being forced into renewed lockdowns due to rapidly rising COVID rates, with North American cities seemingly following in short order.
 New research from GroupM aggregates important new insights from consumers in recent months that focuses on how their attitudes, media consumption habits and actions have changed during the global pandemic.

 In this new study, consumers were grouped on dimensions of anxiety and financial response:

 - Approximately a quarter of people considered to be “tense” – high anxiety and low financial response.

-- Another quarter were considered to be “distressed” – high anxiety and high financial response.
+- Another quarter was considered to be “distressed” – high anxiety and high financial response.